SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 4. The top item in the stack is removed, or “popped”.
 5. After popping a value, the stack once again holds three values.

-Here's how to write a non-generic version of a stack, in this case for a stack of ``Int`` values:
+Here's how to write a nongeneric version of a stack, in this case for a stack of ``Int`` values:

 .. testcode:: genericStack